-With the turtle nesting seasonin full swing, Oyster are offering a massive £100 reduction on placements of four weeks or more- click here to find out more
+With the turtle nesting season fast approaching, we need all hands on deck!
+We are offering a massive £100 reduction on placements of four weeks or more- click here to find out more

-You will be working with a Costa Rican non-profit organisation, helping them to protect nesting turtles and their eggs, and ensuring that the baby turtles make it safely to the sea.
-The sea turtle population is rapidly plummeting, and the hard work of volunteers has resulted in thousands more turtles making their way out to sea- with more of them surviving to promote future development.
-This is a vital project, set in one of our most stunning backdrops on the Pacific Ocean.
+Working alongside a growing NGO, the local community and other volunteers, you will be protecting nesting turtles and their eggs, and ensuring that more adult and baby turtles can make it safely to the sea.
+The hard work of volunteers over the past few years has resulted in thousands more turtles making their way out to sea- with more of them surviving to promote future development.
+This is a vital project, set in one of our most stunning backdrops on the Pacific Ocean

 Costa Rica is a stunning country, offering plenty of opportunities for surfing, horse riding along the beaches, exploring the mountains, rainforests and waterfalls.
 The sea makes natural lagoons for swimming and for those wanting to improve their Spanish, you are encouraged to help out in the local schools.
 With the amazing wildlife on your doorstep, this project feels a long way from the hustle and bustle of life in busy San Jose.

 What will I do in Costa Rica?

 By night you patrol the beaches, watching for nesting turtles coming up out of the sea.
 This is an incredible sight - one which many volunteers will never forget.
 Research and measurements on the turtles are recorded, and the eggs transported to a hatchery, where they can hatch in safety.
 This all takes place under the Milky Way, seen in incredible clarity due to lack of light pollution.